chrysocode/test-as-you-think/README.md

 Notice that:
 - any Given-When-Then step can be implemented by a lambda expression or a method reference;
 - you manipule the same SUT type from the beginning to the end, because the `sut` type is determined during the *Given* step, until the end;
-- there is no need to instantiate the `sut` object, even if it is allowed by the `givenSut(sutInstance)` alternate end point;
+- there is no need to instantiate the `sut` object, even if it is allowed by the `givenSut(sutInstance)` alternate end point, as below;
 - the call to any `given()` method is optional;
 - you manipule the same `result` type until the end, because the `result` type is determined during the *When* step;
 - you cannot inadvertently make a fake test that would verify nothing, because any `then()` method is always a sequence termination.